-In remote parts of the Northern Territory, depending on where you live, you can often choose the type of health professional or team you would like to care for you during your pregnancy.
-You may need to travel to a hospital in a regional centre for the birth.
-You might also have three choices:
+In remote parts of the Northern Territory, you can choose the type of health professional or team you would like to care for you during your pregnancy.
+You can choose between 3 types of maternity services:

-- Your doctor might offer 'shared maternity care' along with the midwives and doctors at a local clinic or hospital.
+- Your doctor may be able to share care with the midwives and doctors at a local clinic or hospital.
 This is known as a ‘shared care’ arrangement.

-Support for Aboriginal and Torres Strait Islander women
+What support is there for Aboriginal and/or Torres Strait Islander people?

 Birthing on Country